liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-layouts-and-themes.markdown

 # Upgrading Layout Templates [](id=upgrading-layouts-and-themes)

-If you're familiar with developing layout templates for Liferay 6.2, the process is the same, only the syntax has changed slightly.
+Layout templates for Liferay 7 differ slightly from layout templates for Liferay 6.
+The layout template's rows and columns are affected by Bootstrap's new grid system syntax.

 This tutorial demonstrates the following:

-- How to upgrade your layout template to @product@
+- How to upgrade your layout template to Liferay 7

 <!-- Comment out Code Upgrade Tool instructions until the tool is worth using with layout templates.
 Jim

-There are a couple ways you can upgrade your layout template to @product@.
+There are a couple ways you can upgrade your layout template to Liferay 7.
 If your project is in Liferay IDE or Liferay Developer Studio, you can use the Code Upgrade Tool to start the upgrade process.
 The second option is to manually upgrade the template files in the editor of your choice.